FrancescAlted/filter-pipeline/report/report.md

 ```

 so, the HDF5 filter pipeline is showing a 20% of slowdown compared with
-a package using a filter pipepline that does not require the additional
+a package using a filter pipeline that does not require the additional
 memcpy().
 In the figure below there is a profile (made with valgrind)
 showing how memcpy() is called a lot after the filter has finished (400
 times, i.e. once per chunk):